The Ultimate Kentucky Derby First-Timer Guide

 Do I Need a Hat or Fascinator?

-If you want the full Kentucky Derby experience, the answer is yes.
+If you really want to be fully immersed in Kentucky Derby culture, here’s the truth: yes.

 What Is the Difference Between Kentucky Oaks and Kentucky Derby?